i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/installation/before-you-start/compatibility.md

 ### Operating Systems

-i-Vertix IT Monitoring (Central Manager and Smart Poller) are available as System Images including CentOS 7 (latest version) and all required packages.
+i-Vertix IT Monitoring (Central Manager and Smart Poller) are available as System Images including Oracle Linux 8 and all required packages.
 The images are available for VMware (min.
 6.7), Hyper-V, KVM, Nutanix and Sangfor.

 Only 64-bit operating system (x86_64) is supported.